Baltijas valstu karogi

 The first steps in co-operation between Estonia, Lithuania and Latvia were made in the 1920s century, soon after the independence of the three countries.
-85 years ago, on September 12, 1934, the foreign ministers of the Baltic States in Geneva, Switzerland, signed a Memorandum of Understanding between Latvia, Lithuania and Estonia.
+On September 12, 1934 the Foreign Ministers of the Baltic States in Geneva, Switzerland, signed a Memorandum of Understanding between Latvia, Lithuania and Estonia.
 It was in force until the occupation of the Baltic States.
-The co-operation of the Baltic States became particularly visible in the late 1980s and early 1990s in the struggle for the restoration of their independence and the Baltic Way – human chain on August 23, 1989.
-The Estonian, Latvian and Lithuanian Consensus and Co-operation Declaration was signed on 12 May 1990 in Tallinn, and on 13 June 1994 in Tallinn, the Prime Ministers of the Baltic States signed an agreement on co-operation between the parliaments and governments of Estonia, Latvia and Lithuania.
+The co-operation of the Baltic nations became intense in the late 1980s and early 1990s in the struggle for the restoration of their independence.
+Particularly significant was the Baltic Way which took place on 23 August 1989.
+The Estonian, Latvian and Lithuanian Consensus and Co-operation Declaration was signed on 12 May 1990 in Tallinn.
+Moreover, on 13 June 1994 in Tallinn, the Prime Ministers of the Baltic States signed an agreement on co-operation between the parliaments and governments of Estonia, Latvia and Lithuania.

 Within the framework of Baltic co-operation, active dialogue is ongoing at the level of Presidents, Speakers of Parliaments, Heads of Government, Ministers and experts.
-Baltic Parliamentary Co-operation takes place in the Baltic Assembly (BA), which was established on November 8, 1991.
-While intergovernmental co-operation takes place in the Baltic Council of Ministers (BCM), founded on 13 June 1994.
-They were created based on the model of the Nordic Council and the Nordic Council of Ministers – provide a significant contribution to the harmonization of foreign policy and the promotion of practical co-operation among the Baltic States, while at the same time advancing Baltic and Nordic cooperation.
+The Baltic States’ inter-parliamentary institution is the Baltic Assembly founded on 8 November 1991.
+On the other hand, the Baltic Council of Ministers, which was established on 13 June 1994, is the co-operation institution for the Baltic States governments.
+They were created according to the model of the Nordic Council and the Nordic Council of Ministers, thus facilitating the mutual co-operation between the Baltic States and the Nordic countries.

-The Baltic Assembly (BA) is an institution for parliamentary co-operation among Latvia, Estonia and Lithuania established on 8 November 1991.
-Each of the Baltic States is represented in the Assembly by a national delegation of 12-20 members of the parliament.
+The Baltic Assembly (BA) is the inter-parliamentary institution of Latvia, Estonia and Lithuania which was established on 8 November 1991.
+Each national parliament may delegate 12 to 16 MPs to the BA.
 The Assembly is a coordinating and consultative institution.

-The Baltic Assembly has the right to make its views known to the national parliaments, governments and the Baltic Council of Ministers in the form of a resolution, decision, declaration or recommendation, while using the form of an appeal, proposal, or statement when addressing other international or regional organizations.
+The Baltic Assembly has the right to express its opinion to the national parliaments, governments and the Baltic Council of Ministers in the form of a resolution, decision, declaration or recommendation, while using the form of an appeal, proposal, or statement when addressing other international or regional organizations.

-Between sessions, the Presidium of the Baltic Assembly may make decisions about current issues on the international agenda.
+Between sessions, the Presidium of the Baltic Assembly may adopt statements on current issues of the international agenda.

 There are five standing committees of the Baltic Assembly: